Environmental Health

 Recreational Water

-If you have an enquiry you should contact Environmental Southland, Public Health South or the Environmental Health section of the Invercargill City Council.
+If you have an enquiry, you can contact Environment Southland, Public Health South or the Environmental Health team of the Invercargill City Council.

 Fees and Charges